 For travelers who want a hassle-free vacation, an adults-only all-inclusive cruise is the holy grail.
-No kids taking over the hot tub or whining at dinner, no nickel and diming to take away from the joys of onboard life.
-If you're this kind of traveler, you might be disappointed to know that options are limited for kid-free, no-extra-fees cruise lines (although as we'll point out, this describes most river cruises and small ship cruises).
+No kids taking over the hot tub or whining at dinner, and no nickel and diming to take away from the joys of onboard life.
+If you're this kind of traveler, you might be disappointed to know that options are limited for kid-free, no-extra-fees cruise lines (although, as we'll point out, this describes most river cruises and small ship cruises).

-Here are the best all-inclusive cruises for adults -- plus some additional options for lines and itineraries to consider.
+Here are the best all-inclusive cruises for adults -- plus, some additional options for lines and itineraries to consider.

 Best Adults-Only All-Inclusive Cruises

-Two cruise lines stand out as having company policies that exclude children and very inclusive pricing policies.
+Three cruise lines stand out as having company policies that exclude children and very inclusive pricing policies.

 Viking Ocean Cruises